ScriptBasic/WinPBX/docs/Oxygen/Control Flow.md

 Extensions:

 ```
-SELECT a
+select a
-  CASE 1
+  case 1
     s = "A = 1"
-  CASE 2
+  case 2
     s = "A = 2"
-  CASE 3
+  case 3
     s = "A = 3"
-  CASE 4,5,6
+  case 4,5,6
     '
-  CASE 7 to 9
+  case 7 to 9
     '
-  CASE 10 to <20
+  case 10 to <20
     '
-  CASE ELSE
+  case else
     s = "A > 3"
-END SELECT
+end select
 ```

 ```
-SELECT ASC("qwerty", 1)
+select asc("qwerty", 1)
-  CASE "a" TO "p"
+  case "a"toO "p"
     print "a to p"
-  CASE "q" TO "z"
+  case "q" to "z"
     print "q to z"
-  CASE ELSE
+  case else
     print "not lower case"
-END SELECT
+end select
 ```

 ```
-SELECT ASC("qwerty", 1)
+select asc("qwerty", 1)
-  CASE 'a' TO 'p'   ' single quote marks
+  case 'a' to 'p'   ' single quote marks
     print "a to p"
-  CASE "q" TO "z"
+  case "q" to "z"
     print "q to z"
-  CASE ELSE
+  case else
     print "not lower case"
-END SELECT
+end select
 ```

-# <a name="switch"></a>Switch
+# <a name="switch"></a>switch

 Starts a C style case block.

 ```
-DIM a AS LONG, s AS STRING
+dim a as long, s as string
 a = 3
 switch a {
   case 1